-1.2.
+3.2.
 Relevance of the organisation's profile and experience (20 points)

-Relevance of the organisation's The relevance of the organisation to the youth field and objectives of the action in terms of: • The organisation's objectives and principles: profile and experience The organisation's objectives and principles;The organisation's target groups; (maximum 20 points) The organisation's regular activities;The organisation's experience in the youth field.
+Relevance of the organisation's profile and experience

+The relevance of the organisation to the youth field and objectives of the action in terms of:

+- The organisation's objectives and principles; - The organisation's target groups; - The organisation's regular activities; - The organisation's experience in the youth field.